rmbolger/Posh-IBWAPI/README.md

 Install-Module -Name Posh-IBWAPI -Scope CurrentUser
 ```

 To install the latest *development* version from the git master branch, use the following command in PowerShell v3 or later.
-This method assumes a default Powershell environment that includes the [`PSModulePath`](https://msdn.microsoft.com/en-us/library/dd878326.aspx) environment variable which contains a reference to `$HOME\Documents\WindowsPowerShell\Modules`.
+This method assumes a default Windows PowerShell or PowerShell Core environment that includes the [`PSModulePath`](https://msdn.microsoft.com/en-us/library/dd878326.aspx) environment variable which contains a reference to `$HOME\Documents\WindowsPowerShell\Modules` or `$HOME/.local/share/powershell/Modules`.
 You must also make sure `Get-ExecutionPolicy` is not set to `Restricted` or `AllSigned`.

 ```powershell
 # (optional) set less restrictive execution policy